1967 Big Ten Conference football season

 The 1967 Big Ten Conference football season was the 72nd season of college football played by the member schools of the Big Ten Conference and was a part of the 1967 NCAA University Division football season.

 The season resulted in a three-way tie for the conference championship, as Indiana, Purdue, and Minnesota each finished with a conference record of 6–1.
 Each team was 1–1 against the others; as Indiana defeated Purdue, Purdue defeated Minnesota, and Minnesota defeated Indiana.
-As of 2019, this was the last conference championship for both Indiana and Minnesota.
+As of 2022, this was the last conference championship for both Indiana and Minnesota.
 Purdue has won one conference title since then, in 2000.

 The 1967 Indiana Hoosiers football team, under head coach John Pont, was ranked No. 4 in the final AP Poll.
 The Hoosiers lost to USC in the 1968 Rose Bowl.
 Quarterback Harry Gonso was selected as the team's most valuable player.

 The 1967 Purdue Boilermakers football team, under head coach Jack Mollenkopf, was ranked No. 9 in the final AP Poll.
 Purdue running back Leroy Keyes led the conference with 114 points scored, was a consensus first-team All-American, won the Chicago Tribune Silver Football trophy as the most valuable player in the conference, and finished third in the voting for the 1968 Heisman Trophy.

 The 1967 Minnesota Golden Gophers football team, under head coach Murray Warmath, was unranked in the final AP Poll (which ranked only ten teams at the time), but was 14th in the final Coaches Poll.
-Offensive tackle John Williams was the first Big Ten player selected in the 1968 NFL/AFL Draft with the 23rd overall pick.
+Offensive tackle John Williams was the first Big Ten player selected in the 1968 NFL/AFL draft with the 23rd overall pick.

+Due to Big Ten's "no-repeat" policy barring teams from making consecutive Rose Bowl appearances, Purdue was ineligible.
+The next tiebreaker was the team which had gone the longest since last playing in Pasadena.
+Since Indiana had never been, and Minnesota appeared following the 1960 and '61 seasons, the Hoosiers got the nod despite their loss to the Gophers.